Fri 19 May, 2023 Litigation

 Settlement negotiations can occur at any point in a case.
 However, the true value of a case is better known by both sides after the discovery process is concluded.
 Therefore, meaningful settlement negotiations often occur after discovery is complete.

 Settlement negotiations can involve strategy.
 Some defendants who know that the discovery process will reveal that they caused more damages may want to settle early to prevent the plaintiff’s case from becoming more valuable.
-On the other hand, some plaintiffs who think the discovery process may not increase the value of the case may try to settle early to avoid increasing legal costs by too much.
+On the other hand, some plaintiffs who think the discovery process may not increase the value of the case may try to settle early.
 Each case has its own considerations, and you and your attorney can develop the right strategy for your case.

 Trial